ayalavalva/SC-JMMIDIOSC/README.md

 │ ├── JMElementFader.sc # Fader class
 │ └── JMElementButton.sc # Button class
 └── JMOSCManager.sc # OSC manager class

+├── JMMIDIDevices.sc # Abstract superclass for MIDI devices
+└ └─── JMKorgVolcaDrum.sc # Korg Volca Drum class
 ```

 ## JMIntechControllers

 ### Overview

-The `JMIntechControllers` class is an abstract superclass class which provides a set of methods and properties for handling MIDI and OSC communication.
+The `JMIntechControllers` class is an abstract superclass class which provides a set of methods and properties for controlling Intech Studio MIDI controllers (PO16, EN16, PBF4) and handling OSC communication.
+These controllers are composed of MIDI elements (potentiometers, encoders, faders and buttons).

 ### Properties

 - `fullName`: The full name of the controller.
 - `shortName`: The short name of the controller.
 - `midiChannel`: The MIDI channel used for communication.
 - `oscServAddr`: The OSC server address.
 - `oscServPort`: The OSC server port.
-- `potCount`: The number of potentiometers.
+- `potCount`: The number of potentiometers of the controller.
-- `encCount`: The number of encoders.
+- `encCount`: The number of encoders of the controller.
-- `fadCount`: The number of faders.
+- `fadCount`: The number of faders of the controller.
-- `butCount`: The number of buttons.
+- `butCount`: The number of buttons of the controller.
-- `controlBusDict`: A dictionary that maps control bus keys to their corresponding control buses.
+- `controlBusDict`: A dictionary that maps for each MIDI element, their control bus keys to their corresponding control buses.
-- `deviceNumb`: The device number.
+- `deviceNumb`: The device number (when connecting more than 1 device of the same type).

 ### Methods

 - `*new(fullName, shortName, midiChannel, oscServAddr, oscServPort)`: Constructor method for creating a new `JMIntechControllers` instance.
 - `init(fullName, shortName, midiChannel, oscServAddr, oscServPort)`: Initialization method for setting the properties of the instance.
-- `buildElementsDict()`: Method for building the `controlBusDict` dictionary based on the number of elements (potentiometers, encoders, faders, buttons).
+- `buildElementsDict()`: Method for building the `controlBusDict` dictionary based on the number of MIDI elements (potentiometers, encoders, faders, buttons).
-- `controlBus(key)`: Method for retrieving the control bus associated with a given key.
+- `controlBus(key)`: Method for retrieving the control bus associated with a given key (a given element).
 - `size()`: Method for getting the size of the `controlBusDict` dictionary.
 - `free()`: Method for freeing the control buses and decrementing the device number.

 ### Usage

-To use the `JMIntechControllers` class, create an instance by calling the constructor method `*new` and pass the required parameters.
-Then, call the `buildElementsDict` method to build the control bus dictionary.
-You can access the control buses using the `controlBus` method and perform operations on them.
-Finally, when you're done using the instance, call the `free` method to free the control buses and decrement the device number.
+The `JMIntechControllers` class is not used directly.
+It is used as an abstract superclass for the `JMIntechPO16`, `JMIntechEN16` and `JMIntechPBF4` classes.

-## JOElementButton
+## JMElementButton

-The `JOElementButton` class represents a MIDI button element.
-It inherits from the `JOMIDIElements` class.
+The `JMElementButton` class represents a MIDI button element.
+It inherits from the `JMMIDIElements` class.

 ### Properties